Real Time Assist Cards

 • Assigned Groups

-Don't forget to check out our Best Practices Guide for getting the most out of these features.
+Don't forget to check out our Best Practices Guide for more information on getting the most out of RTA Cards.

-To edit an RTA card, head to your Admin Settings from Dialpad.com
+To edit an RTA card, head to your Dialpad Admin Settings.

 1. Navigate to Contact Centers